Confronting 'the unknown': Amherst officials optimistic about reopening school in challenging climate

 Lauren Kershner, a counselor at Central Elementary School, said she is extremely concerned with students reentering the buildings and feels they can’t learn if they aren’t safe. “...
 Even with all the preparation and all these precautions, people are still becoming infected,” Kershner said of the virus.
 “It doesn’t want to be contained.
 It’s a virus.
 The only reason it exists is to replicate ... although the plans to ensure everyone’s safety are stellar, we know that it is not possible to guarantee that we will not be able to contain all the cases that arise.”

-Arnold said he has spoken with local health and medical professionals about returning to school.
-The largest age group to test positive for COVID-19, he said, is age 20 to 29 and Centra as of Aug.
-27 has not seen any hospitalization of someone under age 19 because of the novel coronavirus.

-Cases in Amherst have steadily climbed since July, going from about just fewer than three dozen when the month started to 290 as of press time Sept.
-1, but Arnold said the trend had slowed some.
+Cases in Amherst have steadily climbed since July, going from fewer than three dozen when the month started to 313 as of Sept.
+3, but Arnold said the trend had slowed some.
 “In Amherst, our cases are the lowest they’ve been in about six weeks,” he told the board on Aug.
 27.

 The division also is set to absorb a loss of $76,500 in state funding because of state budgets, a figure Arnold said is manageable, and major strides are being undertaken to bridge large gaps in internet service across the county.